Travel Basics – 2025 Imola Grand Prix

 Located in the centre of the Mediterranean Sea in Southern Europe, Italy is home to over 60 million inhabitants.
 Autodromo Imola is located in the Emilia Romagna (northwest) region of the country, around 40km east of the region’s capital Bologna.
 It is also 86km west of the seaside resort, Rimini, on the Adriatic coast.

 Imola re-joined the Formula 1 calendar amid the coronavirus pandemic in 2020, fourteen years after the venue last appeared as host of the San Marino Grand Prix.
 The 2022 Emilia Romagna Grand Prix was the first time since the 2006 San Marino Grand Prix that fans were in attendance for a Formula 1 race at the circuit.
-Sadly, the event was cancelled in 2023 due to severe local flooding.
-The Emilia Romagna Grand Prix returns in 2024, and the race has a contract until at least 2025
+The Emilia Romagna Grand Prix has a contract in place with Formula 1 until at least 2025.

 Italy Travel: Need to Know